Anurag9507/ImageEffectProject/README.md

 IMT2022103 Anurag Ramaswamy: Implemented Brightness and Contrast and completed logs for Brightness and Contrast.

-IMT2022076 Mohit Naik: Implemented Sharpen and HueSaturation and completed logs for Sharpen, HueSaturation, Rotation, Dominant Color and Grayscale.
+IMT2022076 Mohit Naik: Implemented Sharpen, HueSaturation and Dominant Color and completed logs for Sharpen, HueSaturation and Dominant Color.

 IMT2022008 Harsh Dhruv: Implemented Gaussian Blur and completed logs for Gaussian Blur.